itsacezon/naantala/README.md

 # naantala

+Work in progress.

-Delivers SMS notifications whenever MRT Line 3 encounters category 2-4 status.
+Delivers SMS notifications whenever MRT Line 3 experiences technical problems.
 This app only captures issues with CAT2-CAT4 status. (see https://dotcmrt3.gov.ph/service-status for more info)